meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs when the user provided distinct attribute settings is invalid regarding its expected format.
+This error occurs when a value type different of `String` or `null` is specified.

 ### Error Definition